automenta/mb7/doc/README.gra3.md

 ### **Foundation: A Graph-Based Semantic System**

-SemanticScribe’s core is a dynamic graph where:
+Netention’s core is a dynamic graph where:

 - **NObjects** (the app’s fundamental entities) are **nodes**.
 - **Tags** and **relationships** are **edges** with properties (e.g., key-value pairs like `due:2025-02-21`).